Types of Hernias

 The most common type of hernia to develop in adults.
 They occur in a part of the abdominal wall known as the inguinal canal, and are much more common in men.
 Men develop Inguinal Hernias and women tend to develop Femoral Hernias.
-Men develop hernias 9:1 to women.
+Men develop hernias 10:1 to women.
 A man’s testicles must descend through this area before birth.
 This leaves a natural defect called the internal inguinal ring that can develop into a hernia if it doesn’t seal properly.
-As a result, the contents of the abdomen, such as intestine, may protrude through the opening creating pain and/or a bulge.
+As a result, the contents of the abdomen, such as intestine, intestinal fat, or bladder may protrude through the opening creating pain and/or a bulge.
 Inguinal hernias are located in the lower abdomen just above the leg crease, near or adjacent to the pubic area.
-They can sometimes occur on both sides of the pubic area, and this is called “bilateral” inguinal hernias.
-All types of hernias develop a lower chance of recurrence when done with a Non-Tension Technique.
+It is also known that if a person has an inguinal hernia, 30% of these patients will have a hernia on the opposite side and 30% will have Umbilical hernias.

 These hernias can appear at the site of a previous surgery weeks, months, or even years later, and can vary in size from small to very large and complex.
 Studies have shown that 30% of all abdominal incisions later develop hernias.
 A recurrent hernia may develop after an initial repair with using a Tension technique in which a mesh is sewn directly into the hernia hole under tension.
 If you think you have an incisional hernia, it’s important to see your doctor.
 Unattended, they may widen and become extremely difficult to repair.
 Also called ventral hernia.
 All types of hernias develop a lower chance of recurrence when done with a Non-Tension Technique.